jondowson/Zero_Knowledge/README.md

 ## Idea 1 - Atomic IP

 A marketplace for IP and as well a means of multi party trustless collabortation.
-An enabling technology to speed up product / process development through collaboration.
+An enabling technology to speed up product / process development.
-Leverages blockchain as a trust platform for collaboration.
+Leverages blockchain as a trust platform.
 - [ ] Blockchain - so no one party has any advantage over the other.
 - [ ] Zero Knowledge Proofs (ZKP) - capture intellectual property as meta data.
 - [ ] Smart contracts - automate the processes around collaboration in a transparent and fair way.